Lori2Lori/personal-website/content/2015-03-17-starting-programming-from-scratch.md

 3. Git - version control system.

 That would be all for today, it's time to have some rest.
-Let's finish it next time!
+I'll write about it another time!